mui/material-ui/docs/pages/blog/2023-material-ui-v6-and-beyond.md

 With the stable version planned for Q2 of 2024, the primary focus of Material UI v6 is releasing a new [zero-runtime CSS-in-JS styling engine](https://github.com/mui/material-ui/issues/38137), which will pave the way for compatibility with React Server Components and add significant performance improvements.
 We're building it so that the upgrade will be opt-in, which means you won't need to commit to it immediately.

-As a taste of the performance upgrade, here are some early Lighthouse metrics with a couple of primary components running on an M1 MacBook Pro with 16 GB of RAM:
+As a taste of the performance upgrade, here are some early Lighthouse metrics with a couple of primary components running on an M1 Max MacBook Pro with 32 GB of RAM:

 | Total Blocking Time (TBT) in milliseconds (ms) | Emotion | Zero-runtime | Improvement |
 | :--------------------------------------------- | ------: | -----------: | ----------: |